Deployment

 Instead, you will probably host your websites on a remote machine running in a server farm (similar to how the CIS Linux servers that you put your personal web pages on in CIS 115).
 There are several benefits to using a machine in a server farm: typically they are very good machines, optimized for hosting web applications, the server farm has ideal operating conditions (good air conditioning, a backup power system), better uptime, and on-staff IT professionals that keep the equipment in good repair.
 Of course, you will have to pay fees to have access to a machine.
 There are typically several options offered by these service providers:

 A virtual machine is a simulated computing device.
 Let’s start with a simple example.
-You can play classic NES and Super NES games using the Switch .
+You can play classic NES and Super NES games using the Switch.
 How is this done?
 Does the Switch contain the same hardware as the original NES or SNES?
 No. It uses a NVIDA Tegra processor, which utilizes the 64-bit ARM architecture.
 The NES used an 8-bit CPU, and the SNES used a 16-bit CPU.
 These are very different architectures.
-Of course, you may note the service I reference is an online service.
+Of course, you may note the service I referenced is an online service.
 So do they hook up thousands of NES and SNES units to a web server processing input and output?
 Also no, but also yes.

 What they actually do is emulate that hardware with software.
 Thus, they have a program that pretends to be the NES hardware, and the load into that program the actual NES game (the software) you wish to play.
 This emulator is a part of a web server that streams the resulting game images to the Switch, and the Switch likewise streams the player’s input back to the server.
 This is essentially the same approach used by any video game console emulator (sans the use of a web server).

 In the same way, we can use a virtual machine to emulate another kind of computer within our own computers.
 For example, the VMWare platform you have access to as a CS student allows you to install VMWare on your computer.
 Once installed, you can create virtual Linux or Windows PCs that run within the program.
 Essentially, VMWare pretends to be a separate computer and shares your computer’s real resources through interfaces that make it seem to be the hardware the program emulates.
-Another approach to running a Linux VM within a Windows environment is the Windows Subsystem for Linux (WSL) .
+Another approach to running a Linux VM within a Windows environment is the Windows Subsystem for Linux (WSL).
 This is essentailly a virtual machine that runs a Linux kernel (of your choice) within Windows.
 It offers better performance than VMWare as the VM plugs directly into Windows OS procedures.

 Most Internet hosting services offer Virtual Machines that you can rent.
 Typically you specify the amount of RAM and storage, as well as the number of CPUs you wish to utilize.
 These represent a portion of the real machine’s resources that are assigned to your specific VM.
 You then are granted root access to the VM, and can install whatever software you need; for example, installing Linux, Dotnet Core, and a relational database to run your web application.
 Once you have your application set up, you launch it as a constantly running service, and it begins to listen for HTTP and HTTPS requests on port 80 and 443.
 The service usually provides you with a static IP address, which you can then hook up to your domain name.